 At a glance

-- You can also process this type of data if you have official authority to do so because you are processing the data in an official capacity.
+- If you have official authority, you can process personal data about criminal convictions and offences, because you are processing the data in an official capacity.

-- You must determine your condition for lawful processing of offence data (or identify your official authority for the processing) before you begin the processing, and you should document this.
+- You must determine your condition for processing criminal offence data, or identify your official authority for the processing, before you begin the processing, and you should document this.